clarafy/clarafy.github.io/research.md

 title: research
 ---

-I currently work on machine learning methods for *data-driven design*, the design of novel objects with desired properties, such as proteins, molecules, or materials, in a way that is learned purely from data.
-How should we leverage generative and predictive modeling for this goal, and how does that differ from traditional uses of these technologies?
+I currently work on machine learning methods for *data-driven design*, the design of novel objects with desired properties, such as proteins, molecules, or materials, in a way that is learned from data.
+How should the use of generative and predictive modeling for design differ from traditional uses of these technologies?
+How can we reason about and quantify uncertainty when we extrapolate?
 I am particularly interested in these questions as they apply to the design of proteins with improved fitness.

 I also maintain an interest in applications of machine learning for exploring life in our last great frontier, the ocean.